mabesi/openzeppelin-multitoken-erc1155/README.md

 1. **By your chain's block explorer**

 - Get the Contract Address: First, you need to know the address of the deployed smart contract.
 - Open the Block Explorer: Choose a blockchain block explorer that supports the network where your contract is deployed.
-Examples of popular block explorers are Etherscan for Ethereum and BscScan for BNB Smart Chain.
+Examples of popular block explorers are [Etherscan](https://etherscan.io/) for Ethereum, [BscScan](https://bscscan.com/) for BNB Smart Chain, [SnowTrace](https://snowtrace.io/) for Avalanche C-Chain and [PolygonScan](https://polygonscan.com/) for Polygon PoS Chain.
 - Search for the Contract Address: In the search bar of the block explorer, enter the contract address and click "Search".
 The block explorer will display the contract's details, including its code, transactions, and events.
 - Functions: Look for a "Read Contract" or "Write Contract" section.
   - Read Functions: For read-only functions (functions that don't modify the state), you can call them directly from the block explorer's interface, and it will display the returned value.